Dynamic Structural Operational Semantics: Dynamic SOS

 $\bar{\Delta}$ containing all those identifiers not in $\Delta$, $H=\rho_s\cup\rho_f\cup\rho_r,H'=\rho'_{s}\cup\rho_f\cup\rho_r$, where $E_{\bar{\Delta}}^{v}(\rho_s,\rho_{u})=(\rho'_{s},\rho'_{u})$. \end{proposition}

 This proposition can also be given for full updates of \proteusSrcLang.

-\begin{proof} The transition $\transition{\mathit{upd}}$ is defined in \cite[Fig.12]{StoyleHBSN07mutatis} conditioned on the $\mathsf{updateOK}(-)$.
-This condition is now part of the definition of the endo\-functor $E_{\bar{\Delta}}^{v}$.
-Only variable bindings are changed in the heap $H$ which is reflected in the $\upgradeTermSetKind{\bar{\Delta}}{v}$ construct.
-Put several such constructs in sequence to update other entities too.
-The choice we made to have incremental updates can be changed to match the choice in \proteusSrcLang\ exactly; in which case the $\rho'_{u}=\emptyset$. \end{proof}
+\begin{proof}[sketch] The transition $\transition{\mathit{upd}}$ is defined in \cite[Fig.12]{StoyleHBSN07mutatis} conditioned on the $\mathsf{updateOK}(-)$ safety check.
+In our case this condition would part of the definition of the endo\-functor $E_{\bar{\Delta}}^{v}$; above our untyped example reduced this check to only a membership check.
+The statement of the proposition is only about variable bindings being changed in the heap $H$, which is reflected on the right side in the use of the $\upgradeTermSetKind{\bar{\Delta}}{v}$ construct.
+To achieve the general updates of \proteusSrcLang\ we can put several of our constructs in sequence to update other entities too.
+Our choice to have incremental updates can be changed to match the choice in \proteusSrcLang\ exactly; in which case the $\rho'_{u}=\emptyset$. \end{proof}